Winter 2020-2021 Lawn Diary

-For the rest of the winter, frost is your lawns main enemy but only if you walk on the frosty grass.
+From here on in, frost is your lawns main enemy but only if you walk on the frosty grass.
 Do try and keep off because as soon as the frost goes you'll be left with your foot prints etched into the lawn.
 If it snows, DON'T pile snow on the lawn from the path, it'll bring on disease!
-And if you have enough snow for a snowman, distribute the snow over the lawn once the kids have finished with it; dead snowmen or snowwomen can leave a nasty mark in the lawn right through into spring if left.
+And if you have enough snow for snowmen and snowwomen, distribute the snow over the lawn once the kids have finished with them; dead snow-people can leave a nasty mark in the lawn right through into spring if left standing.
 Here's the December long range forecast courtesy of the MET office: